Autodesk/maya-usd/lib/mayaUsd/commands/Readme.md

     from `assembly`), then we check to make sure that Maya has not created any gprims (UsdGeomGprim-derived prim-type) below the root prim.
-If there are any gprims below the root prim, then `mayaUSDExport` will halt with an error.
+If there are any gprims below the root prim, then `MayaUSDExportCommand` will halt with an error.
   * If the root prim has no kind, then we will compute a value for the kind to ensure that all root prims have a kind.
     We determine whether a root prim represents a `component`